-Four years ago we found out if turkeys and ducks can live together.
+Four years ago we found out whether turkeys and ducks can live together.
 After raising a pair of turkeys from poults we decided to breed them instead of eat them.
 The issue then, was where to house them.
 The turkeys had outgrown their grow out pen and needed a permanent place to live.
-Moving in with the ducks seemed like a probably solution.
+Moving in with the ducks seemed like a probable solution.
 And it worked for a time.
 And then things went down hill fast.
 Let me tell you the story of Gus and Greta, our Naragansett breeding pair.

 A decision to raise a few turkeys for our family freezer or table led to keeping two turkeys to breed for hatching eggs.
 After buying the turkey poults, we ended up with only two.
 They developed into a beautiful Hen and Tom.
 We didn’t intend to get attached.
 They were kept in a different pen than the ducks and chickens who are kept for eggs.
 We tried not to notice how friendly and calm they were.
-We really tried to think of how delicious they would be on our table.
+We really tried to think about how delicious they would be on our table.
 We even told our family that this would lead to our Thanksgiving dinner centerpiece.

 But, as time drew close and decision time drew near, we couldn’t do it.
 Gus and Greta Turkey had crossed that line and become part of the family.
 I placed my order for a free range turkey for Thanksgiving.

 So, now the dilemma was what to do with Gus and Greta.
-You see, they had outgrown their pen which would have been the perfect size had they lived our their initial life expectancy and become dinner.
+You see, they had outgrown their pen which would have been the perfect size had they lived out their initial life expectancy and become dinner.
 A lot of options were discussed.
 Fortunately we have plenty of space.
 Unfortunately we do not have a lot of time.
 Building a new building at this time was not going to happen.
 The Ducks had recently taken up residence in the new Duck Home.
 It is spacious, low to the ground, and includes a covered pen.
 Plenty of room for two gentle turkeys to join the Ducks.

 We also raise chickens for eggs.
 Housing turkeys and chickens together however can be a problem due to the possibility of Blackhead disease.